henrique-gouveia/DataQI.EntityFrameworkCore/README.md

 ## News

+**v1.2.0 - 2022/06**

+- Change!
+Updated support to the `EntityFrameworkCore` latest 3rd major version
+- Change! `EntityRepository` sets `EntityEntry.State` explicity to `EntityState.Modified` when change an `Entity`

 **v1.1.0 - 2022/01**

-* New!
+- New!
 Added support to new Repository Factory features
-* New!
+- New!
 Added capability to invokes non-standard methods defined on client
-* Change! _TEntity_ requirements on generic interface _IEntityRepository_
+- Change! `TEntity` requirements on generic interface `IEntityRepository`
-* **Break Change!** Removed _DbContext_ as argument on _EntityRepositoryFactory_ constructor
+- **Breaking Change!** Removed `DbContext` as argument on `EntityRepositoryFactory` constructor

 **v1.0.0 - 2020/09**

-* Provided initial core base
+- Provided initial core base

 ## Limitations and caveats